timm30/Maybank-Application-Interview/README.md

 # Project Overview

-This repository contains the solution and environment setup for tasks related to Q2.
+This repository contains the solutions for Q1 and Q2, and environment setup for tasks related to Q2.

 ## Branch Structure